 Serving the future leaders of the Coast Guard is a key initiative for the Foundation.
 That's why we donate more than $1 million to the Coast Guard Academy annually in support of academic enrichment, leadership development programs and athletics.
 The Academy is a top-tier educational institution, and the Foundation's robust support allows it to maintain its competitive edge when recruiting students.

 Coast Guard Academy cadets hone their seamanship skills on the Thames River in New London, Conn.
 The Foundation is in the final stages of raising money to build eight brand new sailboats for the Academy.

-Another key leadership initiative the Foundation has sponsored is replacing the Academy's sail training fleet.
-The Leadership 44 program, which is a partnership between the Foundation, the Academy's Alumni Association and Parents Association, will replace the aging fleet of sailboats that Academy currently uses for training with eight brand new boats.
+Another key leadership initiative the Foundation has accomplished is replacing the Academy's sail training fleet.
+The Leadership 44 program, which was a partnership between the Foundation, the Academy's Alumni Association and Parents Association, replaced the aging fleet of sailboats that Academy currently uses for training with eight brand new boats.

 The Academy uses the sailboats to teach cadets seamanship and crucial leadership skills.
-Many cadets have cited the sail training program as the highlight of their academic career.
-Currently, the limited number of boats prevents all cadets from participating in the program.
-The Leadership 44 program will fix that, making it so every cadet joins in this invaluable experience.
+Many cadets cite the sail training program as the highlight of their academic career.
+Previously, the limited number of boats prevented some cadets from participating in the program.
+The Leadership 44 program has solved that problem, making it so every cadet can enjoy this invaluable experience.